AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 A fully worked, anonymized Tier 1 audit output is available at [SAMPLE-AUDIT-REPORT.md](./SAMPLE-AUDIT-REPORT.md).
 It shows:

 - The EDS scorecard with component-level breakdown
-- Instrument readings across the AION stack
+- Instrument readings across the audit stack
 - A findings table with severity classifications and remediation status
 - The sealed ledger entry format
 - The badge embed code delivered at audit close